Verbrennungskommando Warschau

 Verbrennungskommando Warschau (Warsaw burning detachment) was a slave labour unit formed by the SS following the Wola massacre of around 40,000 to 50,000 Polish civilians by the Germans in the early days of the Warsaw Uprising of 1944.

 The purpose of the Verbrennungskommando was to remove evidence of the citywide campaign of mass murder that took place during the Uprising, by collecting corpses into large piles and burning them in open-air pyres on Elektoralna and Chłodna Streets among others.
 The squad was directly subordinated to SS-Obersturmführer Neumann and was also earmarked for execution after the completion of their work.

 Background

-During the Warsaw Uprising, Polish civilians were indiscriminately killed by the Germans and their Ukrainian and Russian collaborators in punitive mass executions, the most notorious of which took place in Wola, Ochota and in Warsaw's Old Town, based on the explicit orders of Heinrich Himmler, who said: "Every inhabitant of Warsaw is to be shot.
+During the Warsaw Uprising, Polish civilians were indiscriminately killed by the Germans and their Ukrainian and Russian collaborators in punitive mass executions, the most notorious of which took place in Wola, Ochota, and Warsaw's Old Town, based on the explicit orders of Heinrich Himmler, who said: "Every inhabitant of Warsaw is to be shot.
 Prisoners will not be taken; the town is to be razed to the ground."

 Most of the atrocities were committed by troops under the command of SS men Oskar Dirlewanger, Heinrich Reinefarth, and Bronislav Kaminski.

 Between 8 and 23 August 1944, the Germans organised several dozen captured Poles into a cremation commando which they named Verbrennungskommando.
-These men were forced to pick through the ruins and collect thousands of the victims' bodies under strict supervision of German overseers.
+These men were forced to pick through the ruins and collect thousands of the victims' bodies under the strict supervision of German overseers.
 In the first two weeks the Verbrennungskommando cremated an estimated 6,000 bodies.